Mexico is home to many diverse ecosystems. Therefore, it is not unexpected that the nation is home to various snake species.

 Coral snakes typically reside underground in woodlands and forested settings.

-They pursue prey in these settings, including lizards, insects, and other small snakes.
-Of course, the fact that they prefer to reside in wooded settings provides them with lots of cover beneath garbage and leaves.
+In these settings, they pursue prey, including lizards, insects, and other small snakes.
+Of course, they prefer to reside in wooded settings, which provide them with lots of cover beneath garbage and leaves.

 So, be careful where you stand if you go jungle trekking in Mexico!